Tea Tree Oil For Acne – Does This Treatment Option Actually Work?

-Tea tree oil has natural anti-bacterial properties that make it the #1 tool in acne treatment and prevention.
+Tea tree oil has natural anti-bacterial properties1 that make it the #1 tool in acne treatment and prevention.
 Tea Tree oil has been used in medicine throughout history, and has been scientifically proven to help cure acne.
 There are countless products out there that contain tea tree oil for acne treatment, and you can also create your own DIY masks to help fight acne.
 If you are wondering how tea tree oil for acne is such a good treatment, or how to start using it in your skincare regime, there’s a lot of information out there.
 We have put together a handy guide outlining how tea tree oil can cure acne and the different ways you can use it.
 Here’s how to use tea tree oil for acne treatment to get clear and glowing skin.

 What is Acne?

-Nearly everyone will suffer from an outbreak of acne in their lives – from teenage years to adult hood.
+Nearly everyone will suffer from an outbreak of acne in their lives – from teenage years to adulthood.
 But not many of us are actually well informed about what acne is and how it is caused, which means we’re woefully underprepared when it comes to treating it.

 Acne occurs when our skin’s openings for hair follicles get clogged and plugged by oil secretions from our skin’s sebaceous (or oil) glands.
 When these openings get plugged up, blackheads and whiteheads can appear.
 Left untreated, both whiteheads and blackheads can eventually develop into inflamed lumps and pimples, or deep lumps under the skin.

 Acne in adults can have a number of causes, though not all of these are scientifically understood.
 There are a few main culprits when it comes to acne, such as hormones –more specifically, male hormones called androgens.
-The production of androgens signal to the body to create more sebum, or oil, which makes it easier for follicles to get clogged.
+The production of androgens signal to the body to create more sebum2, or oil, which makes it easier for follicles to get clogged.
 Stress can also make acne worse, as it’s one of the major sources of hormonal fluctuations, as well as consuming too much sugar.
 When we consume a lot of sugar, it raises the insulin levels in the body, which has been proven to boost those androgen hormones.